 The Centre Trail is another track that I’ve never been particularly excited about, being a firetrail that doesn’t really go anywhere… It starts and finishes on General San Martin Drive, following a ridge between a large loop in the road.
-Starting at the eastern (West Head) end, the track is initially steep and rocky, before it passes through thick banksia scrub.
+Starting at the eastern (West Head) end, the track was initially steep and rocky – it was graded in 2021 and the initial section is now a more of a road than a firetrail!

 After a short distance, there’s a sandstone platform which has some Aboriginal engravings and a view to the south over Ku-ring-gai Chase National Park, with the Baha’i Temple in the distance.
 (The rock art is not signposted – please take care not to walk or ride over them!)